weiganghuang/holops-1803/task4.md

     ~/solution/l2vpnreconcile/python/l2vpnreconcile/ for your
     reference.**

 1. Save `main.py`.
-If you edit the file from windows jump start server, make sure you copy the file back to NSO server, at location `/home/nso/packages/l2vpnreconcile/python/l2vpnreconcile/`
+If you edit the file from Windows workstation, make sure you copy the file back to NSO server, at location `/home/nso/packages/l2vpnreconcile/python/l2vpnreconcile/`